ballerina-attic/docs-ballerina-vscode-extension/en/docs/notebooks.md

 # Notebooks

-Ballerina notebooks can be created in the VS Code editor using the `.balnotebook` extension for filenames.
+Ballerina notebook is a canvas, which combines Markdown text and executable Ballerina source code.
 Markdown and Ballerina code snippets are supported by Ballerina notebook cells.

 !!!
 Info
     Make sure your VS Code version is `1.67.0` or higher when using Ballerina notebooks.

 ## Create a notebook

+Ballerina notebooks can be created in the VS Code editor using the `.balnotebook` extension for filenames.
 You can create a notebook with the given filename via the Command Palatte of the VS Code editor as shown below.

 <img src="./img/edit-the-code/notebooks/notebook-create.gif" class="cInlineImage-full"/>